crazy-max/docker-rtorrent-rutorrent/README.md

 ### XMLRPC through nginx

-rTorrent 0.9.7+ has a built-in daemon mode disabling the user interface, so you can only control it via XMLRPC.<br />
+rTorrent 0.9.7+ has a built-in daemon mode disabling the user interface, so you can only control it via XMLRPC.
 Nginx will route XMLRPC requests to rtorrent through port `8000`.
-These requests can be secured with basic authentication through the `/passwd/rpc.htpasswd` file in which you will need to add a username with his password.<br />
+These requests can be secured with basic authentication through the `/passwd/rpc.htpasswd` file in which you will need to add a username with his password.
 See below to populate this file with a user / password.

 ### WebDAV

-WebDAV allows you to retrieve your completed torrent files in `/downloads/completed` on port `9000`.<br />
-Like XMLRPC, these requests can be secured with basic authentication through the `/passwd/webdav.htpasswd` file in which you will need to add a username with his password.<br />
+WebDAV allows you to retrieve your completed torrent files in `/downloads/completed` on port `9000`.
+Like XMLRPC, these requests can be secured with basic authentication through the `/passwd/webdav.htpasswd` file in which you will need to add a username with his password.
 See below to populate this file with a user / password.

 ### Populate .htpasswd files

 For ruTorrent basic auth, XMLRPC through nginx and WebDAV on completed downloads, you can populate `.htpasswd` files with the following command:

 ```
 docker run --rm -it httpd:2.4-alpine htpasswd -Bbn <username> <password> >> $(pwd)/passwd/webdav.htpasswd